BASEBALL CARDS NASHVILLE TN

 In the post-World War II era, baseball card collecting took off nationally thanks to the advent of bubblegum cards.
 Nashville was no exception, with many youth forming bonds over swapping and admiring their newest acquisitions.
 Ike’s Corner Store became a popular hangout for collectors in the 1950s.
 Owner Ike Wilson stocked the latest packs from Topps and Bowman and let kids trade cards inside the shop.
 Ike’s helped spark lifelong passions for the hobby among many Nashvillians.

-Read also: 2023 TOPPS CHROME BASEBALL CARDS MOST VALUABLE
+Read also: TURN PHOTOS INTO BASEBALL CARDS

 As the 1960s rolled around, the first dedicated baseball card shop opened in Nashville – Bob’s Sports Cards.
 Located downtown, Bob’s provided the city’s growing collector base a specialized store to buy, sell, and trade.
 Owner Bob Johnson was an expert grader and appraiser who helped collectors properly care for and appreciate the value of their collections.
 Bob’s Sports Cards remained a staple in the city for over 20 years before closing in the late 1980s.